sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Click on the `Messages` tab, to see all messages.
 1. Click on a message, and you will see a screen similar to the following:
 	  ![](./images/cipdemo/es-show-message.jpg)
+1. Note that as you run more tests and publish more messages to Event Streams, you can click `Next offset` to show further messages.

 At this point, you have shown the message generated by New Orders has been successfully published to an Event Streams topic.
-Other applications or flows could be written to retrieve that message and take further actions.
+Other applications or flows could be written to subscribe to that message and take further actions.

 You have shown that Event Streams can be used as a mechanism for transmitting message information asynchronously in a publish-subscribe paradigm, to enable loose coupling between applications.